 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
 (Rom.
 5:1)

 But, although this doctrine is despised by the inexperienced, nevertheless God-fearing and anxious consciences find by experience that it brings the greatest consolation, because consciences cannot be set at rest through any works, but only by faith, when they take the sure ground that for Christ’s sake they have a reconciled God.
 As Paul teaches Rom.
-5, 1: Being justified by faith, we have peace with God.
+5:1: Being justified by faith, we have peace with God.
 This whole doctrine is to be referred to that conflict of the terrified conscience, neither can it be understood apart from that conflict.
-(Augsburg Confession, XX, Trigl. p.
+(AC XX, Trigl. p.
 55)

 Moreover, in this passage [Rom.
-5, 1], to justify signifies, according to forensic* usage, to acquit a guilty one and declare him righteous, but on account of the righteousness of another, namely, of Christ, which righteousness of another is communicated to us by faith.
-(Apology, III, Trigl. p.
-205 f.).
+5:1], to justify signifies, according to forensic usage, to acquit a guilty one and declare him righteous, but on account of the righteousness of another, namely, of Christ, which righteousness of another is communicated to us by faith.
+(Ap III, Trigl. p.
+205 f.)

 This article concerning justification by faith (as the Apology says) is the chief article in the entire Christian doctrine, without which no poor conscience can have any firm consolation, or can truly know the riches of the grace of Christ, as Dr. Luther also has written: If this only article remains pure on the battlefield, the Christian Church also remains pure, and in goodly harmony and without any sects; but if it does not remain pure, it is not possible that any error or fanatical spirit can be resisted.
-(Formula of Concord, Th.
-Decl, III, Trigl. p.
+(FC SD III, Trigl. p.
 917)

 The first and chief article is this,

 That Jesus Christ, our God and Lord, died for our sins, and was raised again for our justification, Rom.
-4, 25.
-And He alone is the Lamb of God which taketh away the sins of the world, John 1, 29; and God has laid upon Him the iniquities of us all, Is.
-53, 6.
+4:25.
+And He alone is the Lamb of God which taketh away the sins of the world, John 1:29; and God has laid upon Him the iniquities of us all, Isa.
+53:6.
 Likewise: All have sinned and are justified without merit [freely, and without their own works or merits] by His grace, through the redemption that is in Christ Jesus, in His blood, Rom.
-3, 23 f.
+3:23f.

 Of this article nothing can be yielded or surrendered [nor can anything be granted or permitted contrary to the same], even though heaven and earth, and whatever will not abide, should sink to ruin.
-For there is none other name under heaven, given among men whereby we must be saved, says Peter, Acts 4, 12.
-And with His stripes we are healed, Is.
-53, 5.(Smalcald Articles, Trigl. p.
+For there is none other name under heaven, given among men whereby we must be saved, says Peter, Acts 4:12.
+And with His stripes we are healed, Isa.
+53:5.
+(SA II, Trigl. p.
 461)

 … the entire man, both as to his person and his works, is to be called and to be righteous and holy from pure grace and mercy, shed upon us [unfolded] and spread over us in Christ.
-(Smalcald Articles, Trigl. p.
+(SA III:XIII, Trigl. p.
 499)

 Therefore the righteousness which is imputed to faith or to the believer out of pure grace is the obedience, suffering, and resurrection of Christ, since He has made satisfaction for us to the Law, and paid for [expiated] our sins. … This righteousness is offered us by the Holy Ghost through the Gospel and in the Sacraments, and is applied, appropriated, and received through faith, whence believers have reconciliation with God, forgiveness of sins, the grace of God sonship, and heirship of eternal life.
-(Formula of Concord, Th.
-Decl.
-III, Trigl. p.
+(FC SD III, Trigl. p.
 919 f.)

 But here very good attention must be given with especial diligence, if the article of justification is to remain pure, lest that which precedes faith, and that which follows after it, be mingled together or inserted into the article of justification as necessary and belonging to it, because it is not one or the same thing to speak of conversion and of justification.

 Accordingly, since in our churches it is acknowledged [established beyond controversy] among the theologians of the Augsburg Confession that all our righteousness is to be sought outside the merits, works, virtues, and worthiness of ourselves and of all men, and rests alone upon Christ the Lord, it must be carefully considered in what respect Christ is called our Righteousness in this affair of justification, namely, that our righteousness rests not upon one or the other nature, but upon the entire person of Christ, who as God and man is our Righteousness in His only, entire, and complete obedience.
-(Formula of Concord, Th.
-Decl, III, Trigl. p.
+(FC SD III, Trigl. p.
 935)

 all kinds of false doctrines that contrary to the Scripture teach, for example,